SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

-# Create an AppGyver Project
+# Create an SAP Build Apps Project

-In this exercise, you will create a new AppGyver Project to start creating the application.
+In this exercise, you will create a new SAP Build Apps Project to start creating the application.

 ## Create a New Project

-1. Within the application development lobby, click <b>Create</b> and then select <b><i>AppGyver Project</i></b>.
+1. Within the application development lobby, click <b>Create</b> and then select <b><i>SAP Build Apps Project</i></b>.
 ![Create the project](images/Create_AppGyver_Project.png)

 2. Under Project Name, enter <b><i>"Company Name Invoice Approval"</b></i>.
 For example, <i>Cafe Invoice Approval</i>.